-Foley: As you well know, I have several experiments going on in my backyard, many of which I discovered when I was bequeathed “Teddie Earnest’s Big Book of Ideas,” when he went to the Bridge.
+Foley: As you well know, I have several experiments going on in my backyard, many of which I discovered when I was bequeathed “Teddie Earnest’s Big Book of Ideas” when he went to the Bridge.
 Among these experiments was a hot air balloon for safe travel to and from the homes of my Brigade friends.
-When I was not working on it I kept it under a canvas in our backyard.
-Most of all I made sure I only worked on it while Pocket was sleeping.
+When I was not working on it, I kept it under a canvas in our backyard.
+Most of all, I made sure I only worked on it while Pocket was sleeping.

-Pocket: I woke up from my nap on the back of the couch today, stretched, and walked to the double doors that lead to our deck, looked in the back yard, and there was Foley working on a flying saucer.
+Pocket: I woke up from my nap on the back of the couch today, stretched, and walked to the double doors that lead to our deck, looked in the back yard, and Foley was working on a flying saucer.
 It was the coolest thing ever!
 I so had to go for a ride in it!

-Foley: Yes, I must admit, I am a genius, a dog who can build a helium balloon, must be considered genius, but, I am also a dog, so, after I fired up the helium to check on the lift, and made sure the balloon was well tethered, I saw a squirrel and my instinct took over, and I chased that squirrel with a vengeance.
+Foley: Yes, I must admit, I am a genius, a dog who can build a helium balloon, must be considered a genius, but I am also a dog, so, after I fired up the helium to check on the lift, and made sure the balloon was well tethered, I saw a squirrel and my instinct took over, and I chased that squirrel with a vengeance.

-Foley: The squirrel and I were going at it, the squirrel darted left, I darted right, back and forth, when suddenly the squirrel stood up and said “BALOOOOON!”
-I turned and saw my balloon floating into the air, and then Pocket, hanging over the side waving a paw.
+Foley: The squirrel and I were going at it; the squirrel darted left, I darted right, back and forth, when suddenly the squirrel stood up and said, “BALOOOOON!”
+I turned and saw my balloon floating into the air, and then Pocket, hanging over the side, waving a paw.

 Pocket: “I’m going for a balloon ride!”
 I told Foley.
 She put her paws to her head and groaned.
 She barked something at me.
 I couldn’t hear her.
 I was so high I could see the entire State Mental Institution.
 The patients ran to tell their doctors there was a flying Yorkie in a balloon overhead.
 They all received immediate electroshock therapy.

-Foley: Luckily, because I’m not an idiot, I put a radio in the balloon and ran in the house and down to my laboratory followed by the squirrel.
-He helped me remove the tarp on the radio, and I cranked it up, and called out for Pocket.
+Foley: Luckily, because I’m not an idiot, I put a radio in the balloon and ran in the house and down to my laboratory, followed by the squirrel.
+He helped me remove the tarp on the radio, and I cranked it up and called out for Pocket.

-Pocket: I heard Foley’s voice and I picked up the thing you talked into and said hello.
-Several times Foley said: “paw the button,” until I finally figured what he meant and I pushed the button and said “Hi Foley!”
+Pocket: I heard Foley’s voice, and I picked up the thing you talked into and said hello.
+Several times Foley said: “paw the button,” until I finally figured what he meant, and I pushed the button and said, “Hi Foley!”